Course Substitution or Waiver

 Please note that Berkeley and DeVry are not currently under articulation agreements with Montclair State University because the scope, intentions and admissions policies of these institutions are considerably different from ours.
 The courses at these schools, even when it is the case that the course descriptions are similar, may not provide the required and necessary level of instruction and criteria for evaluation.

 Therefore, the blanket recommendation to students transferring from these institutions is to take 105 and 106.

 However, if students believe they are unusually strong, they can make an appeal by presenting the following to the Assistant Director of the First-Year Writing Program.

-3. a copy of the syllabus from the course(s).
+- A copy of the syllabus from the course(s)